crohr/rest-presentation/slides/presentation.md

 # **RESTful** Services - constraints
 * Requires to **carefully choose** the HTTP verb among those available

-        GET     safe        (doesn't change the state of the resource on the server), idempotent  (same operation can be applied multiple times and will always return the same result), cacheable
+        GET     safe        (doesn't change the state of the resource on the server) idempotent  (same operation can be applied multiple times and will always return the same result) cacheable
         PUT     idempotent
         DELETE  idempotent